 01 of 08

-How to make an origami Fox Box
+How to Make an Origami Fox Box

 Learn how to make this quick modular origami 'Fox Box'.
-Using three pieces of square paper, once you have learnt these simple few folds, it will take you no time to create several of these cool boxes!
+Using three pieces of square paper, once you have learned these simple few folds, it will take you no time to create several of these cool boxes!